ApiLogicServer/Docs/docs/index.md

 ### In a Nutshell

-Here is a quick tour of the basic process:
+Here is a quick screen-shot demo of the basic process:

 === "1.
 Create"